Bosch-0/Project-Muggle/README.md

 Design systems may also cover topics such as branding, content and resources.
 [Atlassian's design system](https://atlassian.design/) is an example of a more comprehensive design system.

 A design system is design foundations in and of itself.
-Much of the action items below this will feed back into this design system.
+Much of the projects below this will feed back into this design system.
 Having a design system will be pivotal in on-boarding new designers.
-A design system will make developing, contributing and testing designs seamless.
+A design system will make developing, contributing and testing designs more seamless.

 Currently the GUI uses Qt Widgets which has many operating system specific design limitations.
 Qt QML is the alterantive which gives much more design flexibility.
 Discussions are currently underway regarding switching from [Qt Widgets to Qt QML](https://github.com/bitcoin/bitcoin/pull/16883).
 Many of the areas of the design system (such as components, patterns, iconography and typography) will be effectedby this decision.
 Due to this, focus will be put on areas of the design system that are not effected by this such as branding, content, workflows and resource libraries.